-In late 2015, as Hereford Cathedral displayed his ‘Virgin & Child’ (96″ x 84″, 244 x 183cm, acrylic on canvas 2013), Chris Gollon was asked to write a text for a display to accompany his painting.
+This painting is currently on loan to the beautiful grade II-listed Deanery of Chichester Cathedral, and may be viewed by appointment.
+It was also part of Gollon’s national touring exhibition to English cathedrals ‘Incarnation, Mary & Women from the Bible’ (2014 – 2016).
+In late 2015, as Hereford Cathedral displayed this large ‘Virgin & Child’ painting (96″ x 84″, 244 x 183cm, acrylic on canvas 2013), Chris Gollon was asked to write a text for a display to accompany his painting.
 This is what he wrote:

 “In the past, even great artists thought nothing of borrowing a composition or design from an earlier master.
 This tradition continued even as late as Manet, who borrowed his composition for Dejeuner sur L’Herbe from Raphael.